-Stop-Limit Order is a combination of Stop and Limit order, which helps to execute trade more precisely wherein it gives a trigger point and a range.
-Say you want to buy when the stock price reaches $50 and you buy till it is $55.
-So the Stop-Limit order gets triggered when the price reaches $50, and it will continue to buy till the price remains below $55.
+Stop-Limit Order is a combination of Stop and Limit order, which helps execute trade more precisely wherein it gives a trigger point and a range.
+Say the investor want to buy when the stock price reaches $50, and you buy till it is $55.
+So, the Stop-Limit order gets triggered when the price reaches $50.

 - Stop:- It is the trigger point where the order will be activated.
 It will have to be set outside the market priceMarket PriceMarket price refers to the current price prevailing in the market at which goods, services, or assets are purchased or sold.
 The price point at which the supply of a commodity matches its demand in the market becomes its market price., or else it will be triggered immediately after placement.

-In Bulk trading, especially for Mutual FundsMutual FundsA mutual fund is an investment fund that investors professionally manage by pooling money from multiple investors to initiate investment in securities individually held to provide greater diversification, long term gains and lower level of risks. and Institutional InvestorsInstitutional InvestorsInstitutional investors are entities that pool money from a variety of investors and individuals to create a large sum that is then handed to investment managers who invest it in a variety of assets, shares, and securities.
+In Bulk trading, especially for Mutual FundsMutual FundsA mutual fund is a professionally managed investment product in which a pool of money from a group of investors is invested across assets such as equities, bonds, etc and Institutional InvestorsInstitutional InvestorsInstitutional investors are entities that pool money from a variety of investors and individuals to create a large sum that is then handed to investment managers who invest it in a variety of assets, shares, and securities.
 Banks, NBFCs, mutual funds, pension funds, and hedge funds are all examples., the stock price tends to move with the order.
-Say a mutual fund is planning to sell its position on a particular stock.
-Usually, they hold huge positions, and when they sell them, the price moves in the market, which makes the later trades at unfavorable prices.
+Say a mutual fund plans to sell its position on a particular stock.
+Usually, they hold huge positions, and when they sell them, the price moves in the market, making the later trades at unfavorable prices.

 To prevent trades happening at unfavorable prices, we put a Stop-Limit order.
-It will stop the trade when price becomes unfavorable either in BUY or SELL.
+It will stop the trade when the price becomes unfavorable, either BUY or SELL.

-Alibaba Group Holdings is trading in NYSE at $200.
+Alibaba Group Holdings is trading on the NYSE at $200.
 Say an HNI is planning to buy 100,000 shares of Alibaba.
-The HNI thinks that the share price will increase, but he is not so sure about this.
-So he has planned to start buying the shares if it shows movement and reaches $205.
+The HNI thinks the share price will increase, but is unsure about this.
+Therefore, the plan to start buying the shares if it shows movement and reaches $205 is plotted.

-To safeguard himself from buying at such an unfavorable price, he will have to combine Stop Order with a Limit order, which will limit the buying price to a range, say he puts a limit order at $215.
+To safeguard himself from buying at such an unfavorable price, he will have to combine Stop Order with a Limit order, limiting the buying price to a range, say he puts a limit order at $215.
 So the order will stop if the share price crosses $215 and will again resume trading when the share price reaches $215 or below.

-In case of highly volatile stocks, say you have put a Stop price and a limit price.
-It may happen that the Stop price will be triggered, and due to high volatility, it will cross the limit price too quickly; this, in turn, will leave you with a partially filled order or with no fill order.
+In the case of a highly volatile stop limit order stock, if the investor has put a Stop price and a limit price.
+It may happen that the Stop price will be triggered, and due to high volatility, it will cross the limit price too quickly; this, in turn, will leave them with a partially filled order or with no fill order.

-- Helps to execute order only at favorable prices
+- Helps to execute orders only at favorable prices

-- Helps to break the trade and hence too much SELL/BUY pressure is avoided
+- It helps break the trade, and hence too much SELL/BUY pressure is avoided.

 - Price may move too quickly, and order may not be fulfilled at all